openethereum/openethereum.github.io/Extrinsic.md

 Extrinsics are expected to be encodable and decodable.
 See the `Encode` and `Decode` traits.

 **Note:** It may seem strange, but currently, Substrate does not define how extrinsics should be encoded.
-In case of a Polkadot, extrinsics are formed and encoded in the JS part of the code, so you would not find this in the Rust codebase.
+In case of Polkadot, extrinsics are formed and encoded in the JS part of the code, so you would not find this in the Rust codebase.

 ### Future-proof

 In Polkadot runtime, extrinsics are said to be future-proof.
 Basically, that means that the actual details of the extrinsic are defined by the runtime, whereas external logic, such as network or storage, treats and handles them as opaque byte vectors.

-This allows us to update or extend extrinsic definition by changing the runtime only, without forcing clients to update their software.
+This allows us to update or extend an extrinsic definition by changing the runtime only, without forcing clients to update their software.

 ### Extrinsic types